zuf/watch-and-bak/README.md

 $ ./watch-and-bak.sh /path/to/your/files...
 ```

-This script justan example, adapt for your needs.
+This script just an example, adapt for your needs.

 [watch-and-bak.sh](watch-and-bak.sh)